CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 **Blinn-Phong shading for point lights** (deferred shading)
+- The effects makes the light reflection more intense at some places, while the original implementation  makes the light looking more diffuse (spreading out more uniformly)

 **Optimizations for g-buffers by using 2-component normals**
   - By storing 2-components of a normal, we can estimate the remaining component by 'normal.z = sqrt(1 - pow(normal.x, 2) - pow(normal.y, 2))' because the normals are normalized.
 However, this is clearly not perfect, since the third component can originally be positive or negative, but we can't have that exact info when re-constructing the third component.
 There are some details lost as a result.
 Another noticeable artifact is the occasional random black specs in the renders.